LUSazure/LUSazure/README.md

 ### About me
 hey... :'D

-wish me luck to finish my personal project this time,<br />
+wish me luck on finishing my personal project this time,<br />
 whether it be art or game or article...

 oh also, ignore if there're many contributions,<br />